jessesquires/JSQMessagesViewController/README.md

 ## Getting Started

+* **Demo project**
->See the included demo project: `JSQMessages.xcworkspace`.
-Run `pod install` before opening.
+  * There's a fucking sweet demo project: `JSQMessages.xcworkspace`.
+  * Run `pod install` first.

 * **Model**
   * Your model objects should conform to the `JSQMessageData` protocol.
   * However, you may use the provided `JSQMessage` class.

 * **View Controller**

-  * Subclass `JSQMessagesViewController`
+  * Subclass `JSQMessagesViewController`.
-  * Implement the required methods in the `JSQMessagesCollectionViewDataSource` protocol
+  * Implement the required methods in the `JSQMessagesCollectionViewDataSource` protocol.
-  * Implement the required methods in the `JSQMessagesCollectionViewDelegateFlowLayout` protocol
+  * Implement the required methods in the `JSQMessagesCollectionViewDelegateFlowLayout` protocol.

 * **Customizing**

-  * TODO
+  * The demo project is well-commented.
+This should help you configure your view however you like.

 ## Documentation